-3. Classification of supportive housing as a permitted or discretionary use in certain districts:
+3. Supportive housing as a permitted or discretionary use in certain districts:

 Currently, all supportive housing uses are classified as a discretionary use.
-This means additional considerations are utilized in the decision-making process and an approval must be advertised for a minimum 21-day appeal period and landowners within a 60m radius are directly notified.
+This means additional considerations are utilized in the decision-making process and approval must be advertised for a minimum 21-day appeal period and landowners within a 60m radius are directly notified.
 Administration recommends this process remain as official neighbour notification is important for this type of housing.